briankeithn/narrative-maps/tutorial/TUTORIAL.md

 You should see a status message besides the map generation button showing the following elements: the status of the linear program ("Optimal" if a solution was found and "Unfeasible" if no solution was found), the number of topical clusters in the data set, and the number of storylines (note that this count includes both the big stories surrounded by gray boxes and "singleton storylines" that contain a single event).
 These results are mostly for debugging purposes.
 In particular, if you find that the linear program is unfeasible, that points towards either the parameters being too strict (e.g., high coverage in a data set with many clusters) or conflicting constraints (e.g., adding an edge and then removing one of its events).

 ## Basic Navigation and Functions
-Now that we have a map, it should look like the map below, but it might be mirrored or arranged slightly differently depending on how the computation of the layout algorithm goes.
-However, the contents should be the same (unless there is an update on PythonAnywhere that messes everything up).
+Now that we have a map, (ideally) it should look like the map below, but it might be mirrored or arranged slightly differently depending on how the computation of the layout algorithm goes.

 <img src="first_map.png" width="700"/>